ptc2ug/ptc2ug.github.io/members.md

 <small> </small>

 {% include figure.html image="/assets/former/kun_dong.jpg" position="left" caption="Kun Dong" width="200" %}
-<small>Kun Dong, a faculty member from the [Institute of Process Engineering](http://english.ipe.cas.cn "Institute of Process Engineering") of the Chinese Academy of Sciences, was a visitor to the group during the 2017-2018 academic year. </small>
+<small>Kun Dong, a faculty member from the [Institute of Process Engineering](http://english.ipe.cas.cn "Institute of Process Engineering") of the Chinese Academy of Sciences in Beijing, China, , was a visitor to the group during the 2017-2018 academic year. </small>

 <small> </small>